CHANGES TO DATA PROTECTION LEGISLATION

 What is this information?

-You give us your information when you buy a ticket, buy something online via our website, sign up for one of our events, update your preferences on our website, or book a table in our restaurant.
+You give us your information when you buy a ticket over the telephone or online from our website, sign up for one of our events, update your preferences on our website, or book a table in our restaurant.
 We also keep your details when you sign up to receive email from us.
 Bradford Theatres may collect some or all of the following information about you:

 We use social media to broadcast messages and updates about events and news.
 On occasion we may reply to comments or questions you make to us on social media platforms.
 You may also see adverts from us on social media that are tailored to your interests.
 Depending on your settings or the privacy policies social media and messaging services like Facebook or Twitter, you might give third parties (like Bradford Theatres) permission to access information from those accounts or services.